APPRENTICE STUDY GUIDE

 Ohm's Law

-Ohm's Law is the single most important relationship in electrical theory.
-Stated by Georg Simon Ohm in 1827, it defines the relationship between voltage, current, and resistance in a conductor at constant temperature.
+Ohm’s Law is the single most important relationship in electrical theory.
+Published by Georg Simon Ohm in 1827, it defines the relationship between voltage, current, and resistance in a conductor at constant temperature.

 Basic Circuit Theory

-Every electrical circuit has the same basic components: a source of EMF (battery or supply), conductors (wires) to carry current, a load (device that uses the energy), and a return path.
-Kirchhoff's Laws describe how voltage and current behave in circuits.
+Every electrical circuit has the same basic parts: a source of EMF (battery or supply), conductors to carry current, a load that uses the energy, and a return path.
+Kirchhoff’s Laws describe how voltage and current behave once those parts are connected.

-• Kirchhoff's Current Law (KCL) — the total current entering a junction equals the total current leaving it.
-No current is lost at a junction.
-This is a statement of conservation of charge.
+The total current entering a junction equals the total current leaving it.
+No current is lost at a junction — it is a statement of the conservation of charge.

-• Kirchhoff's Voltage Law (KVL) — the sum of all voltages around a closed loop equals zero.
-In practice: the supply voltage equals the sum of all voltage drops across the resistances in the loop.
+The sum of all voltages around a closed loop equals zero.
+In practice: the supply voltage equals the sum of all the voltage drops across the resistances in the loop.

 DC Circuits

 Direct current (DC) flows in one direction only.
 Batteries, solar panels, and USB chargers all produce DC.
-Understanding DC circuits is the foundation before moving on to AC, which is more complex due to the effects of inductance and capacitance.
+Understanding DC circuits is the foundation before moving on to AC, which is more complex because of the effects of inductance and capacitance.

 AC Fundamentals